cosmos/cosmos/PLAN.md

 LAST UPDATED: Aug 12th, 2016<br/>
 NOTE: The details in this plan override what is currently in the whitepaper.

-* Cosmos Inc will be a for-profit Canadian entity.
+* Cosmos Foundation will be a non-profit Canadian entity.
 Its mission is to create, maintain, and further develop, the Cosmos Ecosystem.

 * There will be a Crowdfunding campaign to sell tokens, called "atoms", that give the holder limited license to use the Cosmos Hub.
-The proceeds of the Crowdfunding campaign will go to Cosmos Inc to develop the Essential Cosmos Software and Services.
+The proceeds of the Crowdfunding campaign will go to Cosmos Foundation to develop the Essential Cosmos Software and Services.

 * There will be 20,000,000 atoms on Genesis day.
 On Genesis day, the distribution of atoms will be split between:
   * Pre-funders (5%)
-  * Cosmos Inc (20%)
+  * Cosmos Foundation (20%)
   * Crowdfund Funders (75%)

-* Upon completion of the Crowdfund, all the atom holders, including Cosmos Inc, play the Delegation Game in a special purpose Ethereum smart contract (which holds no Ether).
+* Upon completion of the Crowdfund, all the atom holders, including Cosmos Foundation, play the Delegation Game in a special purpose Ethereum smart contract (which holds no Ether).
 The top 100 validators after delegation will be chosen as validators on Genesis.